 A firestop is a fire protection system made of various components used to seal openings and joints in fire-resistance rated wall or floor assemblies.
 For penetrating cables, these can also be called as Multi Cable Transits (MCTs).
 Firestops are designed to restore the continuous fire-resistance of wall or floor assemblies, impeding the spread of fire by filling the openings in them with fire-resistant materials.

 Fire sleeves are designed to fill or seal an aperture created by pipes or cables passing through a fire-rated wall or ceiling.
-In a fire situation the sleeve expands to fill the available space between the service and the substrate.
-In the case of plastic pipes the sleeve will crush and seal off the pipe preventing the passage of fire and smoke to the adjacent compartment.
+In a fire situation, the sleeve expands to fill the available space between the service and the substrate.
+In the case of plastic pipes, the sleeve will crush and seal off the pipe, preventing fire and smoke to the adjacent compartment.

 Considerations to make when selecting passive fire protection products